-Unless there is a compelling reason not to agree and let a Florida divorce judge make the decision, reach an agreement with your spouse.
+Unless there is a compelling reason not to agree and let a divorce judge make the decision, reach an agreement with your spouse.
 You’ll be glad you did.
-The concept of the parenting plan was implemented in order to compel parents to have a detailed plan regarding when each parent will have the children; birthdays, holidays; who will pick up/drop off; responsibility for payment of extracurricular activities.
+The concept of the parenting plan was implemented in order to compel parents to have a detailed plan regarding when each parent will have the children; birthdays, holidays; parental responsibility for pick up/drop off; payment of extracurricular activities.

 Both parents are required to attend a parenting class if you have minor children and are filing a Florida divorce case.
 The certificates of completion must be filed by your Florida child custody lawyer before the final hearing or trial.
 The parenting class is actually quite good.
 Dissolution of marriage is also dissolution of the family unit and you need to prepare for how that will affect you and the children.
 The parenting class is designed to make you aware of issues that will invariably arise and how best to deal with them.

 Remember, it’s all about one thing: the best interests of your children.
 Make their transition as uneventful as possible.
 Don’t wear you emotions on your sleeve; don’t inject them into your issues; don’t talk badly about the other parent (even though they may full well deserve it).
 DO everything in your power to keep their day-to-day activities running on schedule.
 When they are tucked away in bed, sit down, have a glass of wine should you be so inclined and be thankful that you are doing the best thing for your children.

 Want to move more than 50 miles from your present location with the children?
 Not so fast.
 You must get permission from your spouse (in writing) or the divorce judge.
 The parent who wants to relocate with the child must present evidence to the judge that a move more than 50 miles from the present location (“as the crow flies”) is in the best interests of the child.
 There are a number of factors the court will consider.